 The Ford C-Max Hybrid, the basis for the plug-in Energi, has plenty of head- and legroom for four tall passengers.
 It has a high roof, and large windows providing excellent visibility.
 The cargo area, while generous for a sedan, is relatively small for a wagon.

-Here's the problem.
-Ford’s current plug-ins are built around existing platforms, which necessitates packaging the battery packs in spaces other than beneath the cabin.
+Here's the problem: reduced cargo space.
+Ford’s current plug-ins are built around existing platforms, which means packaging the battery packs in spaces other than beneath the cabin.
 So where cars like the Tesla Model S and Nissan LEAF are designed, from the ground up, to keep their batteries discretely and unobtrusively hidden below their passengers, the Ford C-Max Energi sacrifices storage space for electric range.
 This creates an unattractive trade-off for already-more-expensive plug-in variants of existing models.

 Where the C-Max Hybrid provides 24.5 cubic feet of storage behind the rear passenger seats, the Energi sacrifices more than 20 percent of that space to the battery pack, coming in at just 19.2 cubic feet of storage—less than the Prius sedan (the basis for the plug-in Prius) and significantly less than the Prius V. With the rear seats folded down, the Energi loses almost 10 cubic feet of cargo space versus the hybrid, which carries 52.6 cubic feet of storage.

 For buyers who have their hearts set on driving electric, these space trade-offs are just another consideration to weigh—in deciding among the limited plug-in options currently available on the market.
-But for customers who are on the fence about whether to take the plunge into plug-in ownership, they could represent a deal-breaker—pushing them to the no-plug hybrid version.
+But for customers who are on the fence about whether to take the plunge into plug-in ownership, the cargo compromise could represent a deal-breaker—pushing them to the no-plug hybrid version.

 The C-Max Energi performed well on safety tests by the National Highway Traffic Safety Administration, receiving four stars overall.
 It earned five stars in the side crash tests; and four stars respectively in the front crash and rollover tests.